Providing Family Care During a Child’s Cancer Journey Matters!

 Caring for these critically ill children is physically and emotionally debilitating.
 It is long overdue to highlight and fund caregiving during a child’s cancer journey.
 Even the White House recognizes the need to focus on cancer caregivers, stating that many families feel terrified and overwhelmed by a child’s cancer diagnosis.
 There is no better opportunity to do this than Childhood Cancer Awareness Month!
 Cancer research and hospitals are important to focus on and fund, but NOT more important than the cancer journey and care of a child and their family.

-Here to Serve Focuses on the Cancer Journey and Caregivers
+Here to Serve Focuses on the child’s cancer Journey and Caregivers

 Here to Serve mobilizes care communities, provides gift cards, raises money for their patient families, keeps friends informed of how the child and family are doing, offers referrals to little-known support organizations, and so much more.
 Learn about the important work Here to Serve does.
 Cancer families desperately need help.
 Chances are, and the statistics show, you are within the sphere of a family that has a child battling cancer.
 That makes you a potential advocate and someone who can take action.
 What better way to advocate for childhood cancer during Childhood Cancer Awareness Month than to bring awareness and funding to an organization poised to help.
 Share this blog on social media and consider donating so Here to Serve can help more families.